Non-Shrinking Ricci Solitons of cohomogeneity one from the quaternionic Hopf fibration: Introduction

-By \cite{bryant_ricci_1992} and \cite{cao1997limits}, Ricci solitons represented by $\gamma(0,0,s_3,s_4)$ and $\gamma(0,s_2,s_3,(n+3)s_2+\epsilon s_3)$ have positive sectional curvatures.
-By continuity, deformation of these Ricci solitons gives new Ricci solitons with positive sectional curvatures.
-In particular, we have the following corollary for positively curved steady Ricci solitons. \begin{corollary} There exists a continuous 1-parameter family of steady Ricci solitons with positive sectional curvatures on $\mathbb{H}^{4m+4}$ and $\mathbb{O}^2$.
-The base of the asymptotic paraboloid of each of the Ricci soliton is not the standard sphere. \end{corollary} Since the base of the asymptotic paraboloid is not the standard sphere, Ricci solitons in the corollary above is not asymptotically cylindrical in the Brendle sense.
-A positively curved asymptotically cylindrical steady Ricci soliton is isometric to the Bryant soliton up to scaling; see \cite{brendle2014rotational}.
+Since the base of the asymptotic paraboloid is not the standard sphere, Ricci solitons in the conjecture above are not asymptotically cylindrical in the Brendle sense.
+Any positively curved asymptotically cylindrical steady Ricci soliton is isometric to the Bryant soliton up to scaling; see \cite{brendle2014rotational}.

 The paper is organized as follows: First, we describe the cohomogeneity one Ricci soliton equation and apply the coordinate change from \cite{dancer_non-kahler_2009}.
 Next, we prove the existence of complete Ricci solitons by extending the compact invariant set in \cite{chi2021einstein}.
-We then investigate the asymptotic behavior of these Ricci solitons, proving the existence of a 1-parameter family of AP steady Ricci solitons on $\mathbb{H}^{m+1}$.
-Finally, we extend our study to the case of $\mathbb{O}^2$.
+We then investigate the asymptotic behavior of these Ricci solitons, proving the existence of a 1-parameter family of AP steady Ricci solitons on $\mathbb{H}^{m+1}$ and extend our study to the case of $\mathbb{O}^2$.
+Finally, we prove Theorem \ref{thm_4}.
 To provide a clearer illustration of our results, we present Figure \ref{fig_1} and Figure \ref{fig_2} at the end.